Ultimate Guide: How Much Exercise Does a Dog Need

 High Energy Breeds

-High energy breeds like Border Collies and Australian Shepherds require at least 60 to 90 minutes of exercise daily.
-These breeds need ample time to maintain their physical and mental well-being.
+High energy breeds like Border Collies and Australian Shepherds require at least two hours and 60 to 90 minutes of exercise daily.
+These active breeds need ample time to maintain their physical and mental well-being.
 Things like running, agility, and interactive games are perfect for burning off their excess energy.

-Mental stimulation is also crucial for high energy breeds.
-Engaging them in different tasks that challenge their minds, like puzzle toys and sessions, can significantly benefit their overall health and happiness.
+Mental stimulation is also crucial for high energy dog breeds.
+Engaging them in different tasks that challenge their minds, like puzzle toys and sessions, can significantly benefit their overall health, behavior and happiness.

 Low Energy Breeds

-Low energy breeds, such as Basset Hounds and Shih Tzus, often require less exercise than their more active counterparts.
-These breeds thrive on light daily workouts, such as short walks and gentle playtime.
+Low energy breeds, such sporting breeds such as Basset Hounds and Shih Tzus, these small breeds, often require less exercise than their more active counterparts.
+These less active breeds thrive on light daily workouts, such as short walks and gentle playtime.
 Small dog breeds like Shih Tzus typically need about 30 to 45 minutes of light exercise each day.

-Consider the specific needs of flat-faced breeds like Pugs and Bulldogs, as they are less tolerant of exercise due to breathing difficulties.
-Tailoring their exercises to include more frequent but shorter sessions can help keep them healthy without over-exerting them.
+Consider the specific needs of flat-faced breeds like Pugs and Bulldogs, as they are less tolerant of long periods of exercise due to breathing difficulties.
+Tailoring their exercises to include more frequent but shorter sessions of more exercise vigor can help keep them healthy without over-exerting them.

 Giant Breeds

-Giant breeds such as Bernese Mountain Dogs need about 30 to 45 minutes of exercise daily to maintain their health.
-The breeds mentioned are Alaskan Malamutes, English Mastiffs, Cane Corsos, Great Danes, Great Pyrenees, and Saint Bernards.
+Giant breeds such as Bernese Mountain Dogs need about 30 to 45 minutes of exercise daily to maintain their physical and mental health.
+The larger breeds not mentioned are Alaskan Malamutes, English Mastiffs, Cane Corsos, Great Danes, Great Pyrenees, and Saint Bernards.
 These dogs come from various backgrounds and have unique characteristics.
 Because of their size, low-impact training like swimming are ideal to avoid joint strain.

 Giant breeds need ample space to move around comfortably.
 Tailoring their exercise routines to their specific needs will help them stay healthy and active without putting unnecessary stress on their joints.